1. The First Anglo-Burmese War began in __________.

 Explanation: The war expanded British influence into these Himalayan frontier states.

-50. The Anglo-Nepalese War was concluded finally in:
+50. The Anglo-Nepalese War was concluded finally in__________.

 A) 1815